kevinzhuang01/srp_2025/_profiles/mansi-sanjaymahajan.md

   assess and compare the accuracy of computational results.
 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Fluid and Plasma Physics
+motivation: Sustainable Research Pathways is an outstanding program that allows me to collaborate with distinguished researchers and advance both my mathematical and computational skills.
+This program closely aligns with my research goals, offering opportunities to engage with ongoing research projects and acquire practical experience.
+  Presenting research at conferences helps me expand my network and offers valuable feedback on my work.
+Overall, this program provides me with a unique opportunity to learn, implement innovative ideas, and strengthen my career.
 ---

 ## Academic Interests